-- Progress Reports will be sent home every 4th week. - Report Cards will be sent home every 7 week. - Provide parents reasonable access to staff.
-Specifically, staff will be available for consultation with parents as follows: - Teachers are available between 7:30 A.M.
-8:00 A.M. and after dismissal as well as during their conference period (appointment necessary). - Provide parents opportunities to volunteer and participate in their child's class and to observe classroom activities, as follows: - Volunteers may coordinate their volunteering time via the Volunteer Coordinator
+- Progress Reports will be sent home every four weeks. - Report Cards will be sent home every seven weeks.

+- Provide parents reasonable access to staff.
+Specifically, staff will be available for consultation with parents as follows: - Teachers are available for conferences before, after school and during their conference period by appointment only. - Provide parents opportunities to volunteer and participate in their child's class and to observe classroom activities, as follows: - Volunteers may coordinate their volunteering time via the Volunteer Coordinator